jeremiah-shaulov/deno_php_world/README.md

 ### Global variables

-Like constants, variables are present in the `g` namespace, but their names must begin with a '$'.
+Like constants, variables are present in the `g` namespace, but their names must begin with '$'.

 Variable's value must be awaited-for.
 But setting new value returns immediately (and doesn't imply synchronous operations - the value will be set in the background, and there's no result that we need to await for).